syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-export-options.md

 The Excel or CSV Export feature in Grid component allows you to include header and footer content in the exported Excel or CSV document.
 This feature is particularly useful when you want to add additional information or branding to the exported Excel or CSV file.

-To achieve this, you can use [toolbarClick](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ToolbarClick) event along with defining the `Header` and `Footer` properties in the `ExcelExportProperties` object allowing you to customize the header and footer content.
+To achieve this, you can use [toolbarClick](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ToolbarClick) event along with defining the `Header` and `Footer` properties in the `excelExportProperties` object allowing you to customize the header and footer content.

 The following example demonstrates how to add a header and footer to the exported grid: